Fast Track to Marketing and Selling a Home

 People are visual.

 Photos of a home online and in print advertising will draw buyers to view your home.
-A lack of photos will cause them to pass the offer right up.
+A lack of photos can cause potential buyers to look elsewhere.

 You’ll need photos of both the interior and exterior, and don’t forget to have the seller remove all clutter.
-The space should be properly lit and aesthetically pleasing.
+The home should be properly lit and aesthetically pleasing.
 This means:

 - Trash cans out of sight